praseedpai/SlangForDotNet/README.md

 The Author of the compiler is Praseed Pai K.T , who is the author of ".NET Design Patterns" and "C++ Reactive Programming" published by Packt Publishing.

 An E-book titled "The Art of Compiler Construction using C#" is available in the "CompilerEbook" folder of the download.
+The book can also be downloaded from https://github.com/praseedpai/CompilerConstructionBook

 The Compiler has been used by College students and Academia for their Academic Projects.
 The kind of projects on top of this undertaken include Slang to C# translator , Addition of features like